fbpx

 Matcha Green Tea and Utensils

 Whether the person is new to matcha or already loves matcha, share the gift of the authentic tea ceremony experience at home.
-This Matcha Starter Kit includes all the necessary tea utensils to enjoy the relaxing and meditative preparation of Matcha Green Tea.
+This Ceremonial Matcha Set includes all the necessary tea utensils to enjoy the relaxing and meditative preparation of Matcha Green Tea.
 Gift someone the experience of hand-whisking matcha with a matcha bowl, tea whisk, bamboo tea scoop, and organic matcha powder from Uji, Kyoto.

 woman wearing pink kimono with red Japanese umbrella at a template